Hu-Fi/Mr.Market-V2/README.md

 ## What is Mr.Market?

-Mr.Market is a CeFi crypto bot and the reference exchange oracle for Hu-Fi.
+Mr.Market is a Trading bot and the reference exchange oracle for Hu-Fi.
 Mr.Market has three main functions:

-- An automated crypto bot that supports a variety of strategies for arbitrage across CeFi exchanges.
+- An automated CeFi, DeFi, TradFi  bot that supports a variety of strategies for arbitrage.
-- A front end where users can contribute funds to increase the ability to do Hu-Fi market making.
+- A front end where users can transact using crypto, and tradfi accounts .

 Learn more about [Hu-Fi](https://github.com/hu-fi).